-- Don’t store your home address in your vehicle GPS system in case your car is stolen so the thief can’t easily find your home and use the garage door opener to gain entry.
+- Do not store your home address in your vehicle’s GPS system if a thief steals your car, as it will prevent them from easily locating your home and using the garage door opener to gain entry

 If you have any questions, please contact your agent or Nationwide Private Client Risk Solutions professional.
 For more information on how you can help prevent losses, visit nationwide.com/solutionseries.

-We offer this information to assist you in making decisions that can help mitigate your risk.
+We offer this information to help you make decisions that can mitigate your risk.
 While we cannot address every possible scenario or guarantee these tips will work for you, our goal is to support your efforts to protect yourself and your family.

 Home – Auto -Business